Skip to content

 Nike Blazer Mid ’77 Vintage for Lifting and Working Out

 Across the board, the Nike Blazer Mid ’77 Vintage has been a strong performer in the gym.
-I was most curious to see how their midsole and outsole performed in comparisons to similar shoes like the Converse Chuck Taylor All-Star and Vans Classic and Sk8-Hi.
+I was most curious to see how their midsole and outsole performed in comparison to similar shoes like the Converse Chuck Taylor All-Star and Vans Classic and Sk8-Hi.

 The second pro is that leather and synthetic upper provide a good amount of durability, especially for general training purposes.
 I don’t think the upper in this shoe will break down very quickly which is good for making your investment go the distance with this shoe if you plan to lift in them.